Federated Class-Incremental Learning with Prompting: Related Work

 \subsection{Federated Learning}

-In order to solve the problem of the isolation of privacy data, federated learning (FL) \cite{mcmahan2017communication,li2020federated,ma2022layer,guo2023pfedprompt,qu2023semi} has been proposed in recent years and has performed well.
-For example, FedAvg \cite{mcmahan2017communication}, which is the most classical method, receives model parameters uploaded by the client on the server side.
+In order to solve the problem of the isolation of privacy data, federated learning (FL) \citep{mcmahan2017communication,li2020federated,tan2022fedproto,ma2022layer} has been proposed in recent years and has performed well.
+For example, FedAvg \citep{mcmahan2017communication}, which is the most classical method, receives model parameters uploaded by the client on the server side.
 The parameter values are then simply averaged and returned to each client.
-FedProx \cite{li2020federated} adds a proximal term on the server side to improve the inconsistency of work performance caused by system heterogeneity between different clients, and help the local models to approximate the global model.
+FedProx \citep{li2020federated} adds a proximal term on the server side to improve the inconsistency of work performance caused by system heterogeneity between different clients, and help the local models to approximate the global model. pFedLA \citep{ma2022layer} proposes a hierarchical personalized federated learning training framework that exploits inter-user similarities among clients with non-iid data to produce accurate personalized models.

 However, local clients may continuously generate or receive new data.
 Furthermore, new data may carry new classes which local clients did not know.
-In such situations, existing federated learning methods could not perform well as most of them assume that data of local clients are fixed \cite{dong2022federated}.
+In such situations, existing federated learning methods could not perform well as most of them assume that data of local clients are fixed \citep{dong2022federated}.
 To tackle this challenge, we focus on the problem of federated class-incremental learning and design our model to incrementally learn from new data while the catastrophic forgetting of old classes should be well alleviated.